AdobeDocs/experience-platform.en/help/destinations/api/connect-activate-batch-destinations.md

 ![Destination steps overview step 4](../assets/api/batch-destination/step4.png)

 Using the flow spec, source connection, and target connection IDs that you obtained in the previous steps, you can now create a dataflow between your [!DNL Experience Platform] data and the destination where you will export data files.
-Think of this step as constructing the pipeline, through which data will later flow, between [!DNL Experience Platform] and your desired destination.
+Think of this step as constructing the pipeline through which data will later flow between [!DNL Experience Platform] and your desired destination.

-To create a dataflow, perform a POST request, as shown below, while providing the values mentioned below within the payload.
+To create a dataflow, perform a POST request as shown below, while providing the values mentioned below within the payload.

 **API format**